-The samples with 5 wt.% loading of promotors displayed the highest stability in the proxy screening of the second library and they were selected for scale up, characterisation and FTS testing.
-All samples have fixed loadings of Co (20 wt.%), Ru, (0.1 wt.%), and either Ce, Pr, La or Hf (5 wt.%) or no promoter.

-A sixth sample with standard Co loading (20 wt.%) alone supported on SiC was made for comparison purposes.
+The samples with 5 wt% loading of promotors displayed the highest stability in the proxy screening of the second library and they were selected for scale up, characterisation and FTS testing.
+All samples have fixed loadings of Co (20 wt%), Ru (0.1 wt%), and either Ce, Pr, La or Hf (5 wt%) or no promoter.
+A sixth sample with standard Co loading (20 wt%) alone supported on SiC was made for comparison purposes.
 The samples are named according to the active component and the promotors in a similar fashion to the first set of samples.

-The XRD patterns of the six scaled up samples and of the pure SiC obtained from the synchrotron source at Beamline II1 of Diamond Light Source are presented in Figure 4.
-The catalysts show the formation of the fcc Co phase, displaying peaks at d-spacing of 2.04 and 1.77 Å (the (111) and (200) lattice planes respectively).
+The synchrotron PXRD patterns of the six scaled up samples and of the pure SiC are presented in Figure 4.
+The catalysts display peaks at d-spacing of 2.04 and 1.77 Å that correspond to the (111) and (200) lattice planes of fcc Co phase.
 The sample promoted with Hf displays further peaks at d-spacing of 1.91 and 1.15 Å that correspond to the hcp phase of Co (the (101) and (110) planes respectively).
-The catalysts promoted with Ru, Ce and Ru, and Pr and Ru also show small and broad peaks at a d-spacing of 1.91 but with a very low intensity.
-A strong enhancement of the formation of the hcp Co phase can only be observed in the sample promoted with Hf and Ru.
+The catalysts promoted with Ru, Ce and Ru, and Pr and Ru also show small and broad peaks at a d-spacing of 1.91 Å but with a very low intensity.